 Follow the global supply chain across borders and into your pill bottle.

 The pills in your medicine cabinet take just minutes to travel through your bloodstream.
 Have you considered the journey each of those pills took to get to you?

 How and why are U.S. pharmaceuticals produced abroad?

-As recently as a few decades ago, medicines consumed in the United States were primarily manufactured in the United States (or in Europe) and were made using ingredients that originated there.
-This setup began to change in the 1980s, when trade liberalization relaxed restrictions and introduced regulations to promote free trade among countries, allowing companies to expand abroad, where ingredients were cheaper and subject to fewer restrictions and regulations.
+As recently as a few decades ago, medicines consumed in the United States were primarily manufactured at home (or in Europe) and were made using ingredients that originated there.
+This setup began to change in the 1980s, when trade liberalization relaxed restrictions and introduced regulations to promote free trade among countries.
+This allowed companies to expand abroad, where ingredients were cheaper and companies were subject to fewer restrictions and regulations.

 In the 1990s, the first finished medications made in India began arriving in the United States, and the trend has only accelerated since: today, the United States is the largest importer of pharmaceuticals worldwide.
 Nearly half of the drugs Americans consume come from abroad, as do virtually all of their necessary ingredients.

 How does the global supply chain work for U.S. pharmaceuticals?
 Depending on the product, the company, and other factors, your medicine can travel through different paths.
 Here is one possible path, informed by data from medical and government organizations.